-KIOWA, COMANCHE, AND WICHITA AGENCY, Anadarko, I. T., September 30, 1881.
+UNITED STATES INDIAN SERVICE, KIOWA, COMANCHE AND WICHITA AGENCY, Anadarko, I. T., Sept.
+30, 1881.

-Capt.
-R. H. PRATT, Carlisle, Penna:
+CAPT.
+R. H. PRATT, Carlisle, Pa.,

-SIR: Your esteemed favor of 21st instant, making inquiry about our returned boys, is to hand, and from the general purport of your letter I suppose you refer to the four boys, Tone-ke-ah, Ohettonit, Zotom, and Taawayite, and not to the original lot of returned Florida boys.
+SIR:-Your esteemed favor of 21st., making inquiry about our returned boys is to hand, and from the general purport of your letter I suppose you refer to the four boys, Tone ke-uh, Ohet-toint, Zotom and Ta-a-wa-ite, and not to the original lot of returned Florida boys.
 I shall write plainly.